Digital Marketing

 Getting SEO Value From Your Content

-Content should work for you by appearing in search results.
-Basic SEO practices help without requiring expert knowledge.
+Content has to work for you by appearing in search results.
+You don’t need SEO expertise to do this right.

 Target Specific Questions

-- “What to do after a car accident in Texas” beats “Accident help”
+Same with “What to do after a car accident in Texas” versus “Accident help.”

-Use tools like AnswerThePublic or Google’s “People also ask” section to find real questions.
+Use AnswerThePublic or Google’s “People also ask” section to find the real questions people type.

 Include Local Relevance

-Mention Houston and surrounding areas naturally in your content.
-Local specificity helps you rank for local searches and resonates with your actual audience.
+Weave Houston and surrounding areas into your content.
+Local specificity helps you rank for local searches.
+It also speaks directly to your actual audience.

 Writing about lawn care?
-Talk about Houston’s clay soil, our humidity, our specific growing seasons.
-This local expertise is something national content can’t match.
+Talk about Houston’s clay soil.
+Our humidity.
+Our specific growing seasons.
+This local knowledge beats anything a national content farm can create.

 Reference your other content where relevant.
 Link from blog posts to your service pages.
 This helps search engines understand your site structure and keeps visitors engaged longer.